Freifunk-Dresden/firmware-freifunk-dresden/gitlab-docker-runner/docker.md

     gitlab/gitlab-runner:latest
 ~~~

-## register docker runner with gitlab
+## Register docker runner with gitlab
  https://docs.gitlab.com/runner/register/#docker

- When ask for default docker image, use "registry.gitlab.freifunk-dresden.de/openwrt-docker-build:latest"
+ When ask for default docker image, use **registry.gitlab.freifunk-dresden.de/openwrt-docker-build:latest**
  Registration process will update /etc/gitlab-runner/config.toml (which is either
  on host (variante 1) or within the docker-runner container (variante 2)